 — Kensington Palace (@KensingtonRoyal) March 4, 2020

-During today’s visit, Duke and Duchess spent time with 18 young people, hearing how they have benefitted from Extern’s life-changing supports and their time at Savannah House.
+During today’s visit, The Duke and Duchess of Cambridge spent time with 18 young people, hearing how they have benefitted from Extern’s life-changing supports and their time at Savannah House.
 Savannah House provides overnight and daytime services for vulnerable children and their parents allowing them a time out from the complexities of their daily lives.
 From Extern,

 One of four family respite centres operated by Extern, Savannah House has welcomed over 2,500 children from across Ireland since opening its doors in 2011.
 It offers children who would not otherwise get the chance of a break, to avail of some time away, while others can come to stay when they are facing challenging situations at home, or in care, and while they are being supported on one of Extern’s programmes.